orelmi/winccoa_projectuploader/README.md

 To use the log viewer:

-1. Open URL https://localhost/projectuploader/form in any modern browser (Chrome, Firefox, Edge).
+1. Open URL https://localhost/project in any modern browser (Chrome, Firefox, Edge).
-2. The page displays the form to upload ZIP to the WinCC OA Server
+2. The page displays the form to download ZIP to the WinCC OA Server
 3. Select a file
 4. Click on submit

 ## Technical details

-``projup.ctl`` automatically create DPT and DP following argument given in Control Manager options
+``projectdownload.ctl`` automatically create DPT and DP following argument given in Control Manager options

 DPT and DP

 ![Para page](assets/page_para.png)

-Zip file is transmitted to ``projup`` CTRL as a blob in ``filedata`` DPE allowing to use the project uploader in an architecture composed of a Remote Http Server and a WinCC OA Server.
+Zip file is transmitted to ``projectdownload.ctl`` CTRL as a blob in ``filedata`` DPE allowing to use the project uploader in an architecture composed of a Remote Http Server and a WinCC OA Server.

-In case of multiple servers (distribution, remote proxy, dedicated http server), the blob of ZIP file is sent to all DPE of DPT ``PROJECT_UPLOADER``.
+In case of multiple servers (distribution, remote proxy, dedicated http server), the blob of ZIP file is sent to all DPE of DPT ``PROJECT_DOWNLOAD``.
 This allows to sent a ZIP file with new scripts, panels, pictures and deploy them everywhere.

-A special file ``projupcmd`` case be sent in ``config`` folder and could contains a list of Pmon commands.
+A special file ``pmondeploy.txt`` case be sent in ``config`` folder or sub-folder by hostname and could contains a list of Pmon commands.

 Stop the 6th manager in the console after deploy.
 Restarting is automatic if Always mode was configured
 ```
 ##SINGLE_MGR:STOP 6
-##RESTART_ALL:
 ```

 Restart all managers after deploy